-Other Afro-Panamanians are the descendants of later migrants from the Caribbean who came to work on railroad construction projects, commercial agricultural enterprises, and especially the canal.
+Other Afro-Panamanians are the descendants of later migrants from the Caribbean who came to work on railroad construction projects, commercial agricultural enterprises and especially in the Canal.

-The present AFD population in Panama can be regarded as the product of two major waves of migration.
+The present Afro-descendant population in Panama can be regarded as the product of two major waves of migration.

-Large numbers of enslaved Africans were brought to Panama to transport these goods across the isthmus as well as to load and unload the ships at both ends of the Camino Real.
-Other Africans were also sent to work in the nearby gold mines of Veraguas and Darien. .
+Large numbers of enslaved Africans were brought to Panama to transport these goods across the Isthmus as well as to load and unload the ships at both ends of the Camino Real.
+Africans were also sent to work in the nearby gold mines of Veraguas and Darién.

-Large numbers of Africans also escaped from forced labour conditions during the colonial era fleeing into the remote jungles of the Darien and forming free communities.
-Some intermarriage occurred between Africans and indigenous groups and today maroon descendants Known as the Playeros (Beach dwellers) still live along the rivers and coastal areas of the Darien.
+Large numbers of Africans also escaped from forced labour conditions during the colonial era fleeing into the remote jungles of the Darién and forming free communities.
+Some intermarriage occurred between Africans and indigenous communities and today maroon descendants known as the Playeros (Beach dwellers) still live along the rivers and coastal areas of the Darién.

-On the Pacific side of the country, the Pearl Islands (off the coast of the Darien) were also settled by maroons who's descendants still live there.
+On the Pacific side of the country, the Pearl Islands (off the coast of the Darién) were also settled by maroons whose descendants still live there.